 I hastily but carefully retraced my steps off the summit, and tried to keep my paranoia at bay as I downclimbed the rock adjacent to the Death Cornice.
 My crampons has just started to collect snow, a phenomena known as “balling” that becomes increasingly-dangerous as more warm snow collects, when I reached my splitboard.
 The wind had not calmed and the gusts began to push me around.
 Fuck you, wind.

 Any paranoia about wind or storms fled my body as soon as the descent started.
 Knowing I was crossing crevassed terrain, I didn’t stray far from my old tracks, using the faulty-but-oft-used theory that previously-traveled snow is tested and safe.
 I found the best powder of the mountain on the north side lower on the ridge, and carved as much as a I could on the way down, barely stopping but for the view.
 I descended the mountain on my splitboard in 20 minutes, comparable to Galen’s and my descent previously.

 I reached the Confluence by early afternoon, already accepting I might not have crust to ski out on due to the unseasonable heat.
 Overjoyed to discover some pocket bacon I believed I’d forgotten, I started my way down the valley and was pleasantly-surprised to find the crust lasted all the way to the end of the moraine, but no further.

 My long cross country ski poles plunged through multiple layers of snow as I used them to push me across the frozen creek.
 Arriving at my car over half a day after departing, I struggled up the slopes and removed my boots before I could sit down.
 My obsession with skate skiing this winter had left my feet soft and without muscle stamina to survive long days inside hard boots; the pain was intense but not unbearable.

-This is the perfect mindset to be in for a trip back to the Deltas just a few weeks into my future.
+This is the perfect mindset to be in for a trip back to the Castner just a few weeks into my future.